awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Confirm the correct file or files are listed in the **Upload** dialog box, and then choose **Upload**\.

-It is important that you note the path to your \.rdb file\.
-For example, if my bucket name is `myBucket` and the path is `myFolder/redis.rdb`, you type `myBucket/myFolder/redis.rdb`\.
+Note the path to your \.rdb file\.
+For example, if your bucket name is `myBucket` and the path is `myFolder/redis.rdb`, enter `myBucket/myFolder/redis.rdb`\.
 You need this path to seed the new cluster with the data in this backup\.

 For additional information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.